Why should I join NAFE?

 Each seminar day comes with seven to eight professional development credit hours, in support of your state licensing requirements.
 NAFE seminars provide the opportunity to earn 30 PDHs each year, including a segment on ethics each January.
 Breakfast and lunch are included with the seminars, providing unique opportunities to network, share experiences, and get to know other members personally.
 Over time, the natural development of collaborations and friendships is inevitable.

 Topics of interest to forensic engineers are discussed, including a wide range of technical issues, practice tips, questions and answers regarding actual investigations and requests for information or expertise.
 This member benefit is especially valuable when you encounter an obstacle in your work, and need some advice or assistance.

-Participation in the NAFE email discussion group is open to Associate Members, Members, Senior Members and Fellows.
-Affiliates may apply to participate after four years of NAFE membership.
+Participation in the NAFE email discussion group is open to all dues-payers.

 The NAFE Journal

 The Journal of the National Academy of Forensic Engineers has been published since 1984, and it features papers from across the forensic engineering spectrum.
 You can submit technical papers for presentation at NAFE seminars and (if accepted) publication in the NAFE Journal.
 NAFE Journal papers are peer -reviewed and can be a great way to publish the methodologies used in your unique forensic cases.
 Individual papers are available for purchase & download online, and the NAFE Journal is distributed to members as a benefit.
 It is among the most well-respected and sought out forensic engineering journals currently in circulation.

 Membership includes access to the secure "members-only" area of this site.
 Members can edit their own profile and search for other member profiles in the online Member Directory.
 The NAFE Document Library is available to members online.